-(she/her) is continually searching for ways to intersect grassroots organizing with art and design to create a more inclusive cycling community.
-She is a Kona ambassador and the founder of Friends on Bikes, a group for women of color, trans and gender non-conforming BIPOC (black, indigenous, people of color) who love cycling.
-Aside from organizing, Molly is the lead designer for Ride with GPS, a website and app for cyclists.
-She is on the board for Bikepacking Roots, and her newest passion is to create bikepacking routes that are accessible for all levels within the Pacific Northwest (and beyond).
+(she/her) (co-founder) is continually searching for ways to intersect grassroots organizing with art and design to create a more inclusive cycling community.
+She is the founder of Friends on Bikes, a social cycling group for Black, Indigenous, and people of color who are women, trans, and gender non-conforming in Portland, OR.
+Aside from organizing, Molly moves pixels as the lead designer for Ride with GPS, a web and mobile app for cyclists.
+Her newest passion, route making, is creating bikepacking routes accessible for all levels within the Pacific Northwest (and beyond).

 (she/her) is a member of the Diné (Navajo) Nation driven by a passion for justice—for Indigenous peoples and the land.
 By connecting her biking experience with the power of voice, she advocates for the inclusion of Indigenous peoples and their narratives in the cycling and outdoor industry at large.
 Her oral tradition is at the heart of her activism.
 As a storyteller, she advocates through various forms of narrative: writing, film, photography, social media, and mixed media artwork.
 She says, “it matters what voices are included in the discourse of the cycling industry because these voices shape policy and our communities, challenge harmful narratives and stereotypes, fight our invisibility, have the power to change the status quo, impact how we relate to land, and change the future.”
 The land is everything to Renee because it holds her ancestors, identity, culture, and traditions.
 Her choice of two-wheel adventures ranges from mountain biking, gravel, and bikepacking.